ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 ## Appendix

+## Shortcuts

+Generally, you can enable fine-adjustment with Shift and enable special adjustment with Ctrl/Command.
+If the direction of mouse-wheel is reversed when Shift is pressed, you can reverse it again to put it back to normal.

+- when using the mouse to drag / the mouse-wheel to adjust sliders, you can enable fine-adjustment with Shift
+- when dragging the band button, you can enable fine-dragging with Shift
+- when dragging the band button, you can fix frequency with Ctrl/Command + left-click and fix gain with Ctrl/Command + right-click
+- you can add a dynamic band by double-clicking with Ctrl/Command
+- you can turn on/off dynamic of a band by double-clicking with Ctrl/Command on the band button

 ### Automation

 You can automate frequency, gain, Q value, dynamic threshold, knee width, attack, and release parameters.
 Attention: